Haresz/website-blog/README.md

 - **View Blog Posts:** Users can view their own blog posts as well as posts from other users.
 - **Pagination:** Blog posts are paginated to improve navigation and user experience.
 - **Responsive Design:** The application is designed to work seamlessly across various screen sizes and devices.
+- **Authentication (Login and Register):** Users can create an account to access the application.
+They can log in securely to manage their blog posts.

 ## Tools Used